hypergraphql/hypergraphql/README.md

 - *@namedGraphs*: defining the RDF graph ids are associated with their full names and the SPARQL endpoints in which they are located;
 - *@endpoints*: defining the URL associated with each endpoint and possibly the authentication details.

-The following example presents a possible context associated with the schema above, where one predicate is associated with the *live.dbpedia.org* endpoint while all the others with *dbpedia.org*.
+The following example presents a possible context associated with the schema above, where all predicates are associated with the *http://dbpedia.org* graph.

 ```
 {